Camp Douglas (Wyoming): Murals

 Especially significant are the murals painted on the interior walls of the building by three Italian POWs.
 The images are of the American West and take on special meaning in that they were painted by men who had most likely not seen the west other than in movies and books.
 Although murals were painted at other military installations throughout the United States during the World War II period, a survey of other State Historic Preservation Offices revealed that only a few survive due to demolition of buildings never expected to remain standing long enough to qualify as "historic".
 The survey also indicated that these murals may be the only extant collection painted by Italian POWs as most others were reputed to be the work of German prisoners.

 The Officers Club is located on the site of the former Prisoner of War Camp and was one of the 180 buildings constructed during a 95-day period in the spring of 1943 for an estimated cost of $1.1 million.
-The camp was among the 155 base camps and branch camps that were constructed throughout the United States during the war to house Prisoners of War from Europe and Japan.
+The camp was among the 155 base camps and branch camps that were constructed throughout the United States during the war to house Prisoners of War captured in Europe and the African Theatre.

 Camp history

-During 1942, the first year of the war for the United States, only an estimated 2000 prisoners came to the United States.
-But overcrowded POW compounds overseas led U. S. military authorities to come up with an American internment program by September of that year.
-The immediate measures to accommodate over 50,000 POWS held by the British in North Africa included reactivating Civilian Conservation Corps camps; opening unused portions of several major military bases; utilizing such facilities as fairgrounds, race tracks, armories, and auditoriums; and setting up "tent cities' in remote areas of the country.
+During 1942, the first year of the war for the United States, an estimated 2000 prisoners came to the United States.
+Overcrowded POW compounds overseas led U. S. military authorities to come up with an American internment program by September of that year.
+The immediate measures to accommodate over Italian 50,000 POWS held by the British in North Africa included reactivating Civilian Conservation Corps camps; opening unused portions of several major military bases; utilizing such facilities as fairgrounds, race tracks, armories, and auditoriums; and setting up "tent cities' in remote areas of the country.
+(Eventually almost half a million German POWs and about 4,000 Japanese POWs would also be brought to the U.S.)